 SP is broken down into SSP, ASP, BSP, CSP, DSP, ESP, and FSP.

 Street Modified opens up engines – swaps and building (internals, adding forced induction).
 Body work can be altered.
 Aero is allowed.
 There is a lot more to it, to if you find yourself interested in this class, check the rulebook.
+Once again, to be competitive here, you should be on slick tires like the Hoosier A7.

 SM is broken down into SSM (2 seaters) , SM and SMF (FWD).